Guess What? It May Actually Be Different This Time

 Of course, people nearing or in retirement should be sure to hang on to some stocks, too.
 After all, returns from cash and bonds are unlikely to keep up with inflation over time.
 To help preserve a portfolio's purchasing power, even older retirees need the growth potential that can accompany stocks.
 People who are sourcing a lot of their in-retirement income needs from nonportfolio sources like Social Security and/or pensions can arguably maintain portfolios that skew heavily or even mostly toward stocks, because they're hardly spending from their portfolios.
 Again, however, risk tolerance is a factor; even if an equity-heavy posture makes sense on paper, it's a bad idea if it puts the investor at risk of dumping all those stocks at an inopportune time.

-Investors looking for benchmarks on appropriate asset allocation could look to Morningstar's Lifetime Allocation Indexes, or they could use a good target-date series, such as the ones from Vanguard or T. Rowe Price, for guidance.
+Investors looking for benchmarks on appropriate asset allocation could look to Morningstar's Lifetime Allocation Indexes, or they could use a good target-date series, such as the ones from Vanguard or BlackRock's Index series, for guidance.
 However, it's worth noting that those yardsticks don't factor in an investor's own in-retirement spending rate and need for liquidity.
 By using expected cash flow needs to determine a portfolio's allocation, the Bucket approach to retirement-portfolio management can help investors determine a stock/bond/cash mix that's appropriate for their time horizons.
-I've created a number of Bucket portfolios for retirement, but the starting point when right-sizing those buckets is to figure out how much of your portfolio you'll be spending each year, as discussed here.
+I've created a number of Bucket portfolios for retirement, but the starting point when right-sizing those buckets is to figure out how much of your portfolio you'll be spending each year.

-In addition, investors who are lightening up on equity exposure must be sure to mind the tax consequences of doing so.
-This article touches on the importance of tax-efficient rebalancing.
-And RMD-subject investors have an additional tool in their tool kit when it comes to correcting overly risky portfolios, in that they can draw their withdrawals from their most appreciated and presumably highest-risk positions.
+In addition, investors who are lightening up on equity exposure must be sure to mind the tax consequences of doing so; it's possible to rebalance in a tax-efficient way.
+RMD-subject investors have an additional tool in their tool kit when it comes to correcting overly risky portfolios, in that they can draw their withdrawals from their most appreciated and presumably highest-risk positions.
 The taxes are the same on the distribution regardless of their source.